Top Banks in Russia

 In 2016, the bank reported total assets of US$85.24 billion and a net profit of US$300 million.

-Incorporated in 1990, Alfa Bank is the largest private bank in Russia.
-It provides financial products and services to corporate and retail customers, which includes corporate and retail lending, deposits, payment and account services, foreign exchange operations, cash handling services, custody services, investment banking and other ancillary services to corporate and retail customers.
+Incorporated in 1990, Alfa Bank is the largest of the private banks in Russia.
+It provides financial products and services to corporate and retail customers, which includes corporate and retail lending, deposits, payment and account services, foreign exchange operations, cash handling services, custody services, investment banking, and other ancillary services to corporate and retail customers.
 The bank manages 733 branches across the country.
 With about around 1,500 employees, it is headquartered in Moscow.

 As of 2016, the bank’s total assets were US$38.24 billion and net profit was US$527 million.